-This knowledge is essential; especially considering that up to 50% of your freight bill may not be quoted to you beforehand.
+This knowledge is essential; especially considering that up to 50% of your Ocean Freight bill may not be quoted to you beforehand.
 This can lead to a lot of unexpected fees that you were not prepared for unless you take the time to understand the industry and what you may be charged for.

-Common Freight Fees
+Common Ocean Freight Fees

 Saving on ocean freight fees is possible so long as you look ahead and consider the common freight accessorial that may be found on your bill.
 Calculating them ahead of time will enable you to plan these charges and budget them as necessary.

-General Rate Increase
+General Rate Increase in Ocean Freight

 A GRI, or General Rate Increase, is commonly found on ocean freight invoices.
-This adjustment is one that every ocean carrier has the right to apply to your invoice.
+This adjustment is one that every ocean freight carrier has the right to apply to your invoice.
 As the name states, it’s a general rate increase for the coming month that can be applied to any shipment bound for the United States.

 The GRI is part of the regulation of the United States and is completely constitutional.
-However, freight carriers have to announce any GRI that they will be applying to your shipments at least 30 days prior.
+However, ocean freight carriers have to announce any GRI that they will be applying to your shipments at least 30 days prior.
 For that reason, GRIs are typically announced on the 1st day of every month for the following month’s shipments.